Deploy FastAPI using AWS Elastic BeanStalk¶

 `-- requirements.txt

-You can add in the ENV variables in the Configuration
+You can add in the ENV variables in the Configuration tab of the environment.

 Now commit the changes to your git repository and deploy: